microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-createvirtualassistant.md

 > 3. For MacOS or Linux, enclose the client-secret in single quotes.
 >     -  e.g. `--client-secret "!&*^|%gr%"`

-The final step is to update your .bot file and associated Skills (in appSettings.config) with the Authentication connection name, this is used by the Assistant to enable Authentication prompts or use of Linked Accounts.
+The final step is to update your `.bot` file and associated Skills (in appSettings.config) with the authentication connection name.
+This is used by the Assistant to enable authentication prompts or use of Linked Accounts.

 ```shell
 msbot connect generic --name "Authentication" --keys "{\"YOUR_AUTH_CONNECTION_NAME\":\"Azure Active Directory v2\"}" --bot YOURBOTFILE.bot --secret "YOUR_BOT_SECRET" --url "portal.azure.net"